How Colour Affects What We Buy [Infographic]

 The next time your business is looking for a brand redesign or you want to revamp your internet marketing strategy, keep this information on the psychology of colours in mind.
 It will help you choose the colours that evoke the right emotions and connotations you want your audience to have.
 With the right formula of colours, you can help close another sale or generate another lead for the funnel.
 Experiment and see which colour scheme best represents your brand.

 Did you find this infographic on consumer colour psychology helpful?
-Which colour surprised you the most with its emotional characteristics?
+Which colour surprised you with its emotional characteristics?
 Let us know in the comments below!

 About Casey Cleary